jlndvr/jlndvr/README.md

 ## Josué | 🤠

+###### Urgent message: GitHub will not continue to recieve uploads.
+I’ll be publishing my work on a personal website that is in progress.
 ###### General information: This repository showcases my undergraduate/independent programming practice and learning.
 ###### Programming languages: C/C++ Java Bash